apache/incubator-brooklyn/docs/guide/start/running.md

 ### Next

 Next, open the web console on [127.0.0.1:8081](http://127.0.0.1:8081).
-No application shave been deployed yet, so the "Create Application" dialog opens automatically: let's remedy this by **[deploying a blueprint](blueprints.html)**.
+No applications have been deployed yet, so the "Create Application" dialog opens automatically: let's remedy this by **[deploying a blueprint](blueprints.html)**.

 It is not necessary at this time, but depending on what you are going to do,